shotgunsoftware/python-api/shotgun_api3/lib/README.md

 The version of `mimetypes` bundled should be updated manually if necessary, however it is unlikely this will be needed, as it is only used for Python versions 2.7.0 - 2.7.9, and newer Python versions simply use the native `mimetypes` module.

-### six

-Six is a Python 2/3 compatibility library.
-In python-api, it's used to make simultaneous support for Python on 2 and 3 easier to maintain and more readable, but allowing the use of common helper functions, unified interfaces for modules that changed, and variables to ease type comparisons.
-For more on six, see the [documentation](https://six.readthedocs.io/).

-The version of `six` bundled should be updated manually, however its version is included in the unused `shotgun_api3/lib/requirements.txt` to allow Github's automated CVE notifications to work.

 ## Flow Production Tracking Modules

 ### sgsix

-`sgsix` is a module that contains extensions to `six`.
-These might be additional helper functions, variables, etc. that supplement six's functionality.
-It is intended that `sgsix` can be used within other packages that include or depend on the `python-api` package as well.
+`sgutils` is a module that contains additional helper functions, variables, etc. that supplement six's functionality.
+It is intended that `sgutils` can be used within other packages that include or depend on the `python-api` package as well.

 ### sgtimezone